Invest Gulf Free shortlist

 Frequently Asked Questions

 Dubai Sports City delivers gross yields of 7.8–9.5% on studios and one-bedroom apartments — among Dubai's highest.
-Knowledge base net yield range is 5.7–7.4% after service charges of AED 12–18 per sq ft, management, and vacancy.
+Market context net yield range is 5.7–7.4% after service charges of AED 12–18 per sq ft, management, and vacancy.
 Sports City is classified as a net workhorse community because lower service charges preserve more gross yield than JLT or Marina.

 Yes, for yield-first buyers comfortable with mid-market addressing.
 Entry prices from AED 450K for studios and AED 500K–850K for one-bedrooms are below JVC equivalents.
 Designated freehold zone with documented Ejari rental history.
 Trade-off: lower resale liquidity than Marina or Business Bay — plan a 5+ year hold and select buildings with verified service charge history.